Junebuggi/SYSC3010_TeamProject/README.md

 # SYSC3010_TeamProject: The Plant Nursery :sparkles: :seedling:
-Completed on: 06/12/19
-SYSC 3010 The Plant Nursery Project Repository
+Completed on: 06/12/19\nSYSC 3010 The Plant Nursery Project Repository

 							The Plant Nursery
 					An automated plant watering and monitering system